 Knowing how to write a job description that is both interesting and informative is one of the most significant skills a hiring manager or recruiter can have.
 A high-quality job description will help attract top candidates and pique their interest in your position and company.

-Understanding how to write a good job description involves more than stringing together words; it’s about knowing and effectively communicating what the position entails along with the skills, knowledge, or experience you are looking for in a candidate.
-As a professional recruiting and staffing agency, we thought it would be helpful to create a list of tips on how to write a great job description.
+Understanding how to write a good job description involves more than stringing together words; it is about knowing and effectively communicating what the position entails along with the skills, knowledge, or experience you are looking for in a candidate.
+You are also selling your company as a fantastic place to work.

 Tip #1 for How to Write a Job Description: Be Specific

-Tip #2 for How to Write a Job Description: Avoid Verbosity
+Tip #2 for How to Write a Job Description: Be Concise

 Tip #3 for How to Write a Job Description: Use Relevant, Industry-Specific Keywords

 Although some companies try to stand out by using job titles like “Tech Guru” or “Sales Rockstar” in their job descriptions, this makes it more challenging for job seekers to find your posting online—people do not use words like ‘rockstar’ when they are searching for jobs.